 This new place was great, but finding fashion outside of franchises and big box stores became somewhat difficult.
 There were a few specialty stores and boutiques in the area but I still wasn’t finding everything I wanted in a store and experience.

 THEN: I started Greige Boutique in 2015 as a mental escape from my banking job while thriving off the ability to express my creativity and create the store I had been longing for.
 Although I enjoyed my first boutique, I decided to close it after a few years.
 They say there is a time and place for everything and that just wasn’t mine.
-After moving back to the eastern side of the state, a year of craving the creativity that I was lacking in my career, and recognizing the scarcity of shops and boutiques available around me,I realized clothing and becoming a boutique boss is where my passion lies and that is what I should pursue.
+After moving back to the eastern side of the state and recognizing the scarcity of shops and boutiques available around me,I realized fashion and becoming a boutique boss is where my passion lies and that is what I should pursue.

 NOW: Fast forward to now.
 I started the idea for 5th & Franklin Boutique by drawing inspiration from the places that changed me, challenged me, and brought me the best friends, the best fashion, and everything I didn’t know I needed.
 I hope this boutique and these clothes can do that for you.
-Carry you through that journey we call life.
 From freshman year to fabulous and 40, from mug night at Sup Dogs to corporate luncheons, I want this place to make a lasting impact on your wardrobe and life.
 Providing excellent service and building personal relationships is important to me.
 Please reach out with any questions you may have or just to say hi!
 I would love to hear from you.